ci-wdi-900/for-of-4-lyfe-solution/README.md

 1. Fork and clone.
 2. Navigate into the directory.
 3. `npm install` and `npm test`.
-4. Code away in `main.js`.
+4. Code away in `main.test.js`, NOT `main.js`.
+(There isn't one for annoying technical test-related reasons.)
-5. Read the `main.test.js` for function usage examples!
+5. Read the tests further down in `main.test.js` for function usage examples!

 ### Guidelines